UvanAdhithya/Price-Tracker/README.md

 # Price-Tracker
-email is sent to user when price of garment has changed in clothing website
 ## About
 Price Tracker is a smart price monitoring tool built to help users catch the best deals on clothing.
 It automates the entire process — from scraping the product page to notifying you the moment a price changes.
 ## Key Features🔧